regenrek/codex-1up/HOW-TO-RELEASE.md

   - npm page renders README banner
   - `templates/` and `sounds/` are present in the tarball
   - Git tag `vX.Y.Z` exists and GitHub Release has notes
+  - **GitHub Release description**: Visit the release page and confirm the changelog content is displayed (not just "Full Changelog" link).
+If missing, check that the CHANGELOG.md section header matches `## [X.Y.Z]` exactly.

 ## Release Notes Tips
 - The script extracts notes from `CHANGELOG.md` for the current version.
+- **Changelog Format**: The section header must exactly match `## [X.Y.Z]` where `X.Y.Z` is the version being released (e.g., `## [0.2.8] - 2025-11-22`).
+- The extracted changelog section becomes the GitHub Release description, so include clear, user-friendly descriptions of changes.
 - If that section is missing, it falls back to the section named by `GH_NOTES_REF` (default: `0.4`).
   - Example: `GH_NOTES_REF=0.1.3 pnpm dlx tsx scripts/release.ts patch`
+- **Verification**: After release, check the GitHub Release page to confirm the changelog description appears correctly.
+If it's missing, the regex may not have matched—verify the CHANGELOG.md format matches `## [X.Y.Z]` exactly.

 ## Prereleases / Dist-Tags
 - To ship a prerelease manually, run the script to tag/commit, then publish with a tag: